micpetretti/rickipedia/README.md

       });
       /* assert on the output */
 ```
-The tests work fine and test what is expected but I didn't find out how to
+The tests work fine and they do test what is expected but I couldn't figure out how to resolve it.
+Hints welcome.